^

 • Evaluation of the severity of left ventricular hypertrophy, chamber size and left ventricular function (level of evidence B).

-• Dynamic examination of patients with established aortic stenosis with a change in the severity of clinical signs or symptoms (level of evidence B).
+• Dynamic examination of patients with established aortic stenosis when the severity of clinical signs or symptoms changes (level of evidence B).

-• Assessment of the severity of the defect and left ventricular function in patients with established aortic stenosis in pregnancy (level of evidence B).
+• Evaluation of the severity of the defect and left ventricular function in patients with established aortic stenosis during pregnancy (level of evidence B).

-• Dynamic observation of asymptomatic patients; annually with severe aortic stenosis; every 1-2 years with mild to moderate and every 3-5 years with mild aortic stenosis (level of evidence B).
+• Dynamic monitoring of asymptomatic patients; annually in severe aortic stenosis; every 1-2 years in moderate and every 3-5 years in mild aortic stenosis (level of evidence B).

 The severity of aortic stenosis is assessed according to the following criteria.

-The severity of aortic stenosis according to the 2dEhoKG study
+Severity of aortic stenosis according to 2D echocardiography study

 I